jiangxianfu/ServiceStack.Redis/README.md

 weekDays.PrintDump(); // ["Monday", "Tuesday", "Wednesday", "Thursday", "Friday"]
 ```

-and some more examples using Complex Types with the Custom API's:
+and some more examples using Complex Types with the Custom APIs:

 ```csharp
 var ret = Redis.Custom(Commands.Set, "foo", new Poco { Name = "Bar" }); // ret.Text = "OK"